Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Service quotas - increases can be requested through the AWS Management Console, AWS command line interface (CLI), or AWS SDKs (see Accessing Service Quotas)

-• (Optional) You can optionally build and test this container locally (not running on SageMaker) on a GPU-enabled EC2 instance.
+• (Optional) You can optionally build and test this container locally (not running on SageMaker or Batch) on a GPU-enabled EC2 instance.
 If you plan to do this, increase the EC2 quota named “Running On-Demand G and VT instances” and/or “Running On-Demand P instances”, depending on the instance family you plan to use, to a desired maximum number of vCPUs for running instances of the target family.
 Note, this is vCPUs NOT number of instances like the SageMaker Training Jobs quota.

 Cost